miskang863/BitcoinAnalyzer/README.md

 # BitcoinAnalyzer

-This android application that uses CoinGecko API to analyze Bitcoin.
+This is a small Android application that uses CoinGecko API to analyze Bitcoin.

 ## Features
 - Calendar to select date range to analyze